RocketCraftingServer/rocket-craft/README.md

 ## Project shooter - Hang3d new version

   - This is c++ template project.
+    Must be optimised little more for mobile targets.

 ## Project Survival

   - This is c++ template project.
+    Modification: Adding fire to be blueprint accessible, adding fire button option for jump also raffal shooting button.
+[WIP] Must be optimised little more for mobile targets.

 ## Realistic rendering ue4 example

  - I will try max powered graphics for this example Still must to have healt builds for all targets.

 ## Licence and Credits

+ - VAST ue4 plugin
  - ShooterGame
    Unreal Engine 4.24.3